tcd1558/ScriptingForTesters/README.md

 ## In Section 1, Authentication

+In this section you learn about GET, POST, PUT, DELETE

+You also learn about authentication with get(url, auth=('djw-test', 'password1'))
+or the use of a token.

 I have the feeling there is still something missing.
 Maybe this kind of authentication has been disabled and OAuth is now the standard.
 According to docs.github under https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#authentication you can access your GitHub account using curl.
 I have tried using the following curl commands: